kleenkanteen/find-me-a-doc/readme.md

 - name
 - phone number
 - rating
-- called (keep track of which clinics we called and talked to someone)
+- called boolean to keep track of which clinics we finished having a convo with

 How we make phone calls to those clinics:
 - twilio for making phone calls and also transcribing recepetion replies to speech